curl/everything-curl/project/support.md

 with several different support options from basic up to full 24/7 support.
 With guaranteed response times.

-See [curl.se/support.html](https://curl.se/support.html) for contact details.
+See [the support page](https://curl.se/support.html) for contact details.